alice-labs/plugin-woocommerce/wp-content/plugins/myaliceai/readme.txt

 * Proper Data Collection
 * Fix product image missing on cart data
 * Fix product url on view products and cart
+* Delete MyAlice all data from database once you remove the plugin
+* Your website will be disconnect once you remove the plugin
+* Fix minor bugs

 = 1.1.2 =
 * Update new js to fix home redirect